 in high school through my years at Penn State were great adventures.

-Searching maps (no GPS!), driving many hours, and climbing up rock walls
+Searching for sites with maps (no GPS!), driving many hours, and climbing up rock walls

 were all worth it.
 Security was much different then, with friendly crews and

 terminal workers, and it didn’t help being considerate, safe and respectful as